-Our school Victoria Primary School, actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:
+Our school Birklands Primary School actively seeks to raise awareness of and prevent all forms of child-on-child abuse by:

-- Staff training including for supply staff, governors or management committees, volunteers, and visitors.
-Includes: - Contextual safeguarding - o Identification and classification of specific behaviours SVSH, HSB etc - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
-Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys."
+- Staff training - o Contextual safeguarding - Identification and classification of specific behaviours SVSH, HSB etc - Making it clear there is a zero-tolerance approach to child-on-child abuse (especially in relation to SVSH) that it is never acceptable and will not be tolerated.
+Ensuring it is never passed off as "banter," "just having a laugh," "a part of growing up" or "boys being boys." - Recognising, acknowledging, and understanding the scale of harassment and abuse and that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported - Challenging physical behaviours (potentially criminal in nature) such as grabbing bottoms, breasts, and genitalia, pulling down trousers, flicking bras and lifting up skirts - Challenging the attitudes that underlie such abuse (both inside and outside of the classroom)